What I Found In A Zeek Dataset (And How I Found It)

 192.168.61.21 | 24,567 | 3 | 23,238 | 55 | 94.6% | Normal — baseline host |

-54.243.185.88 | 10,564 | 0 | 10,562 | 0 | 99.9% | Suspected C2 server (AWS) |
+54.243.185.88 | 10,564 | 0 | 10,562 | 0 | 99.9% | High-volume outbound HTTP — likely a normal client, not a threat |

-Then the main attacker, 192.168.10.43, made over half a million connection attempts that got no reply.
-It was hammering ports like Telnet (23), SSH (22), and alternate Telnet (2323) — the classic Mirai playbook.
+Scanning (the confirmed core).
+192.168.10.43 made over half a million connection attempts that got no reply, hammering Telnet (23), SSH (22), and alternate Telnet (2323) — the classic Mirai playbook.
+This is the confirmed infection.

 The Closing Number — 17.7% vs 94.6%